 Although her family moved to California from the suburbs when she was a teenager, Mignon considers herself a native Chicagoan.
 She and her husband prefer to raise their children in the City despite its challenges and complicated school system.
 Mignon’s background is in architecture and interior design.
 She left the corporate workplace in 2006 for a less rigid schedule which allows her time to better care for and manage her family’s diverse and special needs.

 As a self-described “Tiger Mom Lite”, Grace has always felt that the most important role of a parent is to provide the best possible education for her children by putting in all the time and research required to successfully make that happen.
-Little did she know HOW MUCH time and research she would have to do in order to get her daughters into a sought-after private Montessori for preschool, then into a well-regarded selective enrollment elementary program followed by a top selective enrollment high school and her oldest to an Ivy League university.
+Little did she know HOW MUCH time and research she would have to do in order to get her daughters into a sought-after private Montessori for preschool, then into a well-regarded selective enrollment elementary program followed by a top selective enrollment high school and to an Ivy League university.
 Throughout the years, Grace has seen the school choice landscape change in Chicago with more options for all types of students.
-She thrives on uncovering these nuggets of wisdom and “hidden” info that others simply don’t have time to uncover.
+She thrives on uncovering these nuggets of wisdom and “hidden” info that others simply don’t have time to discover.
 She also is excited to share that info with you as she firmly believes a great education is a right, not a privilege.
 It just so happens in the City of Chicago, it’s a “right” that takes an inordinate amount of research.

 Growing up in suburban Chicago and attending a small Private College, she knows what a good education should look like and has strived to find the same for her boys.
 With a background in marketing, fundraising and sales, and a wide network contacts, Ginger brings her breadth of experiences to understanding the complex world of school admissions.